thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "Frame..."

-**Example Note:** After the initial output above, the screen reader begins to announce the content inside the iframe.
+**Example Notes:** After the initial output above, the screen reader began to announce the content inside the iframe.

 <br>